niceyeti/tutornetes/misc/error_propagation_in_golang.md

 * Use fmt.Errof over errors.New
 * Use errors.Is instead of ==.

-Error propagation in go is an important concept, easily forgotten because of there are multiple ways of doing the same things, per different versions.
-In recreational coding it is the sort of thing that is easy to omit in order to prove some other code/system concept, with an "I'll learn it later" attitude.
-Then when it comes time to write robust production code, you scratch your head and scrape google for as much advice as possible in minimal time.

-That is, if you're me.

 Errors in a complex system should form a hierarchical tree of possible errors, by wrapping errors in deliberate ways.
-The difficult part is that errors and their types form implicitly form part of the public interface of a package, but often aren't fully built or poorly implemented.
+The difficult part is that errors and their types implicitly form part of the public interface of a package, but often aren't fully built or poorly implemented.
 Many libs simply return raw errors, without wrapping or hierarchical semantics.

 Robust error handling implementations have the following requirements:
 * XOR: best practice should let the caller assume that a function returning a non-nil error should ignore other returned values